 The program aims to promote interchange among scholars who may not otherwise have the opportunity to work together.
 Accordingly, proposals will not be supported for activities of scholars from one institution or that fall within an institution’s normal range of colloquia, symposia, or seminar series.
 The program will not support regularly scheduled meetings, conventions, or parts thereof.
 Proposals must include at least one scholar from Taiwan as a participant.

-- Applications must specify one principal organizer.
+- Applications must be completed and submitted online by the principal organizer.

 - Applicants should bear in mind that proposals will be read by an interdisciplinary committee of scholars.

-- Accordingly, efforts should be made at the earliest possible stage of projects to ensure that the eventual set of conference papers is intellectually coherent and not a loose collection of essays on topics only tangentially related.
+- Accordingly, efforts should be made at the earliest possible stage to ensure that the eventual set of conference papers is intellectually coherent and not a loose collection of essays on topics only tangentially related.

 - Direct research expenses, such as those of field work, obtaining research materials, or analysis of data;

 - Salaries or released time for organizers or participants;

 - Honoraria or speakers' fees for organizers or participants;